 CFAI has delivered a written opinion to the Mountain West Bank to the effect that, as of the date of this proxy statement/prospectus, the consideration to be received by Mountain West Bank common stockholders pursuant to the terms of the merger agreement is fair to such stockholders from a financial point of view.
-The amount of \S in common stock for each share of Mountain West Bank has been determined by Mountain West Bank and Glacier through negotiations.
+Each share of Mountain West Bank will be exchanged for 1.18 shares (or \$20.17 per share of Mountain West Bank based on the average closing price for Glacier from November 19, 1999 through December 3, 1999) of Glacier; this exchange ratio has been determined by Mountain West Bank and GBCI through negotiations.
 The CFAI opinion is directed only to the fairness, from a financial point of view, of the consideration to be received and does not constitute a recommendation to any Mountain West Bank stockholder as to how such stockholder should vote at the Mountain West Bank Special Meeting.

 Mountain West Bank retained CFAI as its exclusive financial advisor pursuant to an engagement letter dated August 4, 1999 in connection with the merger.
 CFAI is a regionally recognized investment banking firm that is regularly engaged in the valuation of businesses and securities in connection with mergers and acquisitions.
-Mountain West Bank selected CFAI to act as Mountain West Bank's exclusive financial advisor based on CFAI's experience in mergers and acquisitions and in securities valuation generally.
+The Mountain West Board selected CFAI to act as Mountain West Bank's exclusive financial advisor based on CFAI's experience in mergers and acquisitions and in securities valuation generally.